fpereiro/gotoB/readme.md

 gotoв's event sytem is provided by [recalc](https://github.com/fpereiro/recalc), a library that implements the basic functions of the event system.
 We won't, however, be using recalc's functions directly - rather, we'll use event functions provided by gotoв.

-The two main operations of an event system are 1) saying an event; and 2) setting event listeners that get notified when certain events are said.
+The two main operations of an event system are 1) calling an event; and 2) setting event responders that get notified when certain events are said.

-To say an event, we use the function [`B.call`](https://github.com/fpereiro/recalc#rsay).
+To call an event, we use the function [`B.call`](https://github.com/fpereiro/recalc#rcall).
 This function takes the following arguments:

 - An [optional context object](https://github.com/fpereiro/recalc#tracking-event-chains) (`x`), to keep track of what previous events (if any) triggered this event.
 We'll see more about this object below.
 - A `verb`, which is a string.
 For example: `'add'`, `'set'` or `'someverb'`.
 - A `path`, which can be either a string, an integer, or an array with zero or more strings or integers.
 For example, `'hello'`, `1`, or `['hello', '1']`.
 If you pass a single string or integer, it will be interpreted as an array containing that element (for example, `'hello'` is considered to be `['hello']` and `0` is considered to be `[0]`).
-- You can pass unlimited additional arguments when you say an event.
+- You can pass unlimited additional arguments when you call an event.
 These arguments can be of any type.

 You might ask: why use a combination of `verb` and `path` instead of just having a single event name instead?
 The answer is: too often we see event names like `toggleFooter`, `updateUser`, `savePosition`.
 By splitting an event name into a verb and a path, we achieve more clarity and versatility; very often, actions like `toggle`, `update`, `save` can be generalized.
 A great example of this are *data verbs*, which we already saw in the examples above and we'll describe now.

 ### Data verbs

-gotoв sets event listeners for three data verbs: `add`, `rem` and `set`.
-Whenever an event is said that has one of these three verbs, these listeners will be executed and they will do two things:
+gotoв sets event responders for three data verbs: `add`, `rem` and `set`.
+Whenever an event is said that has one of these three verbs, these responders will be executed and they will do two things:

 1. Update the store.
-2. Say a `change` event.
+2. call a `change` event.

 `change` events are very important, because these are the ones that update the page!
-In fact, `B.view`, the function for creating reactive elements, creates event listeners that are executed when `change` events are said.
+In fact, `B.view`, the function for creating reactive elements, creates event responders that are executed when `change` events are said.

 Let's see now how each of these events operate: